Skip to main content

 BruisingOccasionallyResolves in 1-2 weeks

-Q2: My child says they're very afraid of needles—what to do?
+Q2: My child says they're very afraid of needles—what can we do?

 A2: These measures can help: